Calculators

 For sealed anodizing, you should specify the type of sealing either on the print or the PO: hot DI water seal works best to improve corrosion resistance of Class 1 (non-dyed) anodizing; nickel acetate or sodium (or potassium) dichromate seal is normally specified for Class 2 anodizing because DI water will leach the dye from the coating..

-Acceptance testing and periodic testing are required to prove compliance with the MIL-A-8625 specification.
+Acceptance testing and periodic testing are required to prove compliance with the MIL-PRF-8625 specification.
 Purchasing due diligence should include inspection of bath records for all process baths, along with acceptance test records and monthly results from coupon testing.
 If you are serious about the quality of your final product, audit the supplier’s records of monthly corrosion and/or abrasion test results.

 Notes to supplier ...

 The coloring may be done in one step, with the dye in the anodizing tank, or it may be a post-anodize process.
-MIL-A-8625 describes various sealing chemistries including hot DI water seal, potassium or sodium dichromate seal and nickel acetate seal.
+MIL-PRF-8625 describes various sealing chemistries including hot DI water seal, potassium or sodium dichromate seal and nickel acetate seal.
 If the type of sealing is not specified as a print note or PO call out, it is wise to clarify with the purchaser.

 ¶3.8.1.1 mentions a "5% aqueous solution of sodium or potassium dichromate".
 For chemistry nuts, this begs the question as to whether the dihydrate salt (Na2Cr2O7-2H2O) or pure dichromate (Na2Cr2O7) is intended.
 Given that the dihydrate is the most common form, most anodizers are weighing out 50 g/L of the dihydrate to make up a seal tank.
 The dihydrate is 13.75% heavier than the pure salt, so the concentration of the pure salt will be 4.4% when the dihydrate concentration is 5%.
-It would have been better if MIL-A-8625 had followed the lead of the QQ-P-35 passivation specification and made it clear what is meant by "sodium dichromate".
+It would have been better if MIL-PRF-8625 had followed the lead of the QQ-P-35 passivation specification and made it clear what is meant by "sodium dichromate".
 Many anodizers also offer passivation per ASTM A967 Nitric 1 or QQ-P-35 Type II, so it is a safe bet that sodium dichromate dihydrate is the salt on hand.
 See the page on iodometric methods for help with solution maintenance: the titration for sodium or potassium dichromate in a passivation bath is easily adapted to a seal bath.

 Bath Testing